 - A maximum of $15,000 seed grants or project support funding can be awarded per person over the life of the CRE in PCOS.

-Unused funds must be returned to the CRE if unforeseen circumstances prevent an awardee from expending the funds within 12 months of the grant being awarded.
-Applications for extension will be considered.
+Unused funds must be returned to the CRE if unforeseen circumstances prevent an awardee from expending the funds by Friday 29th November 2019.
+Applications for extension cannot be considered.

-Awardees must submit a brief, one page report to the CRE Training Committee, email email@example.com within 12 months of the grant being awarded.
+Awardees must submit a brief, one page report to the CRE Training Committee, email email@example.com by Monday 30 November 2020.
 The report should detail the outcomes of the project and ways in which the grant has enhanced, or will enhance your research activities.
 The report will be published in the CRE quarterly newsletter.

 How to apply

-Complete the application form and submit with supporting documentation to firstname.lastname@example.org by Friday 15th September 2017.
+Complete the Seed funding and project support grants application form and submit with supporting documentation to firstname.lastname@example.org by Friday 20 September 2019.